 Wisdom Tooth Removal And Extractions in Austin, TX

 At Goehring Dental we provide Surgical Dentistry and Tooth Extractions (Removal) including impacted Wisdom Teeth.
-Tooth Removal doesn’t have to be filled with anxiety.
+Tooth Removal and extractions do not have to be filled with anxiety.
 With local anesthetic and our sedation methods we can make sure you are very comfortable throughout the procedure.
 Many of our patients tell us they hardly remember the day let alone the procedure.
 Dr. Goehring also performs surgeries for our periodontal patients as well as difficult grafting procedures to regenerate bone and soft tissue.

 Extractions refer to the removal of one or more teeth.
 Although the goal of Dr. Goehring is to save your teeth, sometimes extraction is the only option.
 This may be because the tooth is too damaged or decayed to save, the tooth is diseased, or crowding other teeth.
 You may also need an extraction if you have periodontal disease which has loosened the tooth or your immune system is compromised and the tooth is diseased.